carsten-gross/ts2shout/README.md

 "StreamTitle" all 8192 bytes inside the mpeg stream.
-This is a standard for most shoutcast radio-stations and described in http://www.smackfu.com/stuff/programming/shoutcast.html. ts2shout should work with most DVB-C/DVB-S radio stations and was tested by myself with Unitymedia DVB-C and Astra 19.2E DVB-S satellite reception.
+This is a standard for most shoutcast radio-stations and described in http://www.smackfu.com/stuff/programming/shoutcast.html. ts2shout should work with most DVB-C/DVB-S radio stations and is tested by myself with Unitymedia DVB-C, Hotbird 13E and Astra 19.2E DVB-S satellite reception.

 German and Swiss radio on DVB-S (and also DVB-C) supports RDS within the MPEG transport stream.
 The RDS data (Radio Data System, that thing from the Analog Radio on FM) is just inserted inside the padding bytes of the MPEG stream.
+If the stream uses AAC-LATM for audio RDS is also search in a defined private stream in a separate MPEG pid.
 If you supply the environment variable RDS or the command line parameter rds it is preferred over MPEG EIT/EPG data.
 This is useful to get title and artist information in the shoutcast stream.

 Just compile the application with make on your linux box and install it manually e.g. to /usr/local/bin/ts2shout .
-It does not need any libraries for shoutcast or mpeg as it just parses and uses a sub-extreme-minimum set of mpeg specification just to work for me in my special setup to get stream information on the Squeezebox.
+It does not need any libraries for shoutcast or mpeg as it just parses and uses a minimum set of mpeg specification just to work for me in my special setup to get stream information on the Squeezebox.

 Some german cultural programmes also have AC3 streams available.
 Examples are "Bayern 4 Klassik" or "SWR2".
-If you supply the command line parameter "ac3" or (in CGI mode) the value "1" in the environment variable "AC3" you'll get an AC3 stream.
+If you supply the command line parameter "ac3" or (in CGI mode) the value "1" in the environment variable "AC3" AC-3 stream will be preferred.
+Some programmes have AC-3 only (NDR-Kultur), in this case you'll always get AC-3 audio.
 This currently doesn't work with the squeezebox but you can fetch the stream and it can be decoded by ffmpeg or played with mplayer.

 ts2shout can be used in conjunction with tvheadend and apache2 as follows: